 It is not a good idea to pick up an attorney’s past acts exposure for Lawyers Malpractice Insurance for a number of reasons:

 1. It immediately will increase the firm’s Lawyers Professional Liability Insurance premium.
 Many Malpractice insurance carriers will add an attorney without prior acts at no cost midterm, if it is a multiple person law firm.
 Any change in premium will come at the next renewal.
-With prior acts coverage, the firm will be charged for the additional exposure immediately by the insurance carrier and significantly more than without prior acts coverage.
+With adding the attorney with prior acts coverage, the firm can be charged for the additional exposure immediately by the insurance carrier.

 2. Some Malpractice carriers will not add prior acts coverage for new attorneys.
 This can be because of the Professional Liability Insurance Carrier’s underwriting practices, loss history of the attorney, or the past areas that the attorney practiced.